Cabinetry: Construction

-Cabinets boxes produced for kitchens are typically made of wood derivatives such as MDF, Plywood, or Particle Board.
+Cabinet boxes produced for kitchens are typically made of wood derivatives such as MDF, plywood, or particle board.
 The cabinet box will most often have a wood veneer to finish the interior.
 Cabinet door and drawer face material will depend on the manufacturer.
-Often a natural wood such as Maple, Oak, Ash, Birch, Cherry, or Alder will be used as a material that is intended to be finished with a stain or other transparent or semi-transparent finish.
+Often a natural wood such as maple, oak, ash, birch, cherry, or alder will be used as a material that is intended to be finished with a stain or other transparent or semi-transparent finish.
 MDF has been the primary choice among manufacturers to be used on a solid finish painted surface.

 Cabinet components

 Bases

 Cabinets which rest on the floor are supported by some base.
 This base could be a fully enclosed base (i.e. a plinth), a scrolled based, bracket feet or it could be a set of legs.

 Adjustable feet

 A type of adjustable leg has been adopted from the European cabinet system which offers several advantages.
 First off, in making base cabinets for kitchens, the cabinet sides would be cut to 34½ inches, yielding four cabinet side blanks per 4 foot by 8 foot sheet.
 Using the adjustable feet, the side blanks are cut to 30 inches, thus yielding six cabinet side per sheet.

 These feet can be secured to the bottom of the cabinet by having the leg base screwed onto the cabinet bottom.
 They can also be attached by means of a hole drilled through the cabinet bottom at specific locations.
 The legs are then attached to the cabinet bottom by a slotted, hollow machine screw.
 The height of the cabinet can be adjusted from inside the cabinet, simply by inserting a screwdriver into the slot and turning to raise or lower the cabinet.
 The holes in the cabinet are capped by plastic inserts, making the appearance more acceptable for residential cabinets.
 Using these feet, the cabinets need not be shimmed or scribed to the floor for leveling.
 The toe kick board is attached to the cabinet by means of a clip, which is either screwed onto the back side of the kick board, or a barbed plastic clip is inserted into a saw kerf, also made on the back side of the kick board.
 This toe kick board can be made to fit each base cabinet, or made to fit a run of cabinets.

 Kitchen cabinets, or any cabinet generally at which a person may stand, usually have a fully enclosed base in which the front edge has been set back 75 mm or so to provide room for toes, known as the kick space.
 A scrolled base is similar to the fully enclosed base but it has areas of the base material removed, often with a decorative pattern, leaving feet on which the cabinet stands.
 Bracket feet are separate feet, usually attached in each corner and occasionally for larger pieces in the middle of the cabinet.